 Note that your dog does not sweat like a human.
 Humans sweat through glands located over larger areas of the skin causing loss of both water and electrolytes, while the dog only sweats through panting and some minor sweat gland in their paws.

-Therefore, dogs lose fewer water volumes but also much fewer electrolytes.
+Therefore, dogs lose less water volume but also much fewer electrolytes.
 Salt supplements in working dogs have mostly seemed to be unnecessary, except when sled dog races take more than 10 days (Hinchcliff et al., 1997, Ermon et al., 2014).
 Electrolytes in small quantities may still be beneficial for exercising dogs in hot and humid climates, but caution should be taken as salt overload can be toxic.
 More research is needed on this topic.